lo0ken/money-tracker/docs/privacy.md

 visited just before and just after our site), the pages viewed, time spent at our Web site, and Internet Protocol (IP) addresses.
 An IP address is a number that is automatically assigned to your computer whenever you access the Internet.
-For example, when you request a page from one of our sites, our servers log your IP address to create aggregate reports on user demographics and traffic patterns and for purposes of system administration.
+For example, when you request a page from one of our sites, our servers log your IP address to create aggregate reports on userAuth demographics and traffic patterns and for purposes of system administration.

 #### Log Files